chapter-three/jcc-srl/.circleci/README.md

 If you're running your own servers you can achieve code sync to a `work_tree` with a `post-recieve` git hook.

-After deploying a Drupal project, we usually want to run database updates, config import and cache reset.
+After deploying a Drupal project we want to run database updates, config import and cache rebuild.
 There is more than one approach you can take with this.

 If your project has drush aliases configured for your hosting platform, you can add the drush commands to the deploy script or CI config file for:

  * `drush @[site.env] updb -y` Database Updates
  * `drush @[site.env] cim -y` Config Import
- * `drush @[site.env] cr` Cache Reset
+ * `drush @[site.env] cr` Cache Rebuild

 ### The Current Pantheon Post Deploy